 The Grand Palace was originally built in the 14th century as a sign of the city’s growing importance in Europe.
 Also, handy fact, but the Grand Palace became a UNESCO World Heritage Site in 1998 – just another reason to go there.

-Wandering around taking in the beauty of the Grand Palace really is one of the best things to do in Brussels in a day.
+Wandering around taking in the beauty of the Grand Palace really is one of the best things to do in Brussels.
 It’s pretty much guaranteed you’ll walk through here a number of times but don’t forget to stop and really take it in!

 3. See whether the Manneken Pis is wearing any clothes or not